resonance-cascade/webmention.js/README.md

 </ul>
 ```

 Note: The mention count expects an icon as the first element (or anything you want), with a second placeholder element which is removed upon processing.
+Yes, I know this is lousy.
+It will be fixed at some point.

 ##### Caveats

 JSONP has no support for error handling, so if a page has no mentions pointing to it, the webmention.io api will return a 404 and the callback script will not be fired for the calling element.
 This means the default display on our target elements must be as if there is no mention of the page.

-This will be addressed when the script is updated to use [CORS]().
+This will be addressed when the script is updated to use [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 ### Step three